Cobasna ammunition depot: 2000–2013

+2014–2020

+Ever since Russia's armed conflict with Ukraine began in 2014, there has been growing distress in Moldova about the Cobasna ammunition depot, with some believing that the weapons there could be used in a potential future military conflict.
+Additionally, the Academy of Sciences of Moldova determined in 2015 that an explosion of the weapons located in the ammunition depot, which passed their expiry date long ago, would be equivalent to the atomic bombings of Hiroshima and Nagasaki.
+Concern for such an event increased following the 2020 Beirut explosion.

+As of 2017, Russia maintains its military presence in Transnistria and in the ammunition depot, with Russia having been accused of using the latter as a method of geopolitical blackmail against Moldova.

+2020s

-Moldova continues to insist on the need to evacuate the weapons from Cobasna, with recent official declarations coming from the current President of Moldova Maia Sandu.
+Moldova continues to insist on the need to evacuate the weapons from Cobasna, with official declarations coming from the current President of Moldova Maia Sandu since 2021.
 On 11 August 2021, Sandu met with the then Deputy Chief of Staff of the Russian Presidential Executive Office Dmitry Kozak and discussed several important issues in the bilateral relations between both countries, including the Transnistria conflict and the situation of the Cobasna ammunition depot.
 Regarding the latter, Kozak showed willingness to cooperate with Moldova to destroy the weapons at the depot and declared that it was within Russia's interests to do this.
 The then President of Transnistria, Vadim Krasnoselsky, also expressed support to the initiative.

 On 27 April 2022, the Ministry of Internal Affairs of Transnistria reported that drones flew over Cobasna and that shots were fired on the village.
 The ministry claimed that the drones came from Ukraine.
 Several attacks had recently occurred in Transnistria at the time.
 They occurred during the Russian invasion of Ukraine, and may have been a false flag operation by Russia or Transnistria itself.

+Ukraine, already fighting against the Russian Armed Forces on multiple other fronts, has suggested several times that it is willing to drive out the Russian troops in Transnistria (including the Cobasna depot) if so requested or consented by the Moldovan government.
+However, as of 2025, Chișinău has maintained that a peaceful solution needs to be found, and a military confrontation is undesirable.
+Concerns have been expressed that any action to seize the Cobasna depot could provoke Russia, or trigger a massive explosion that could create a major ecological disaster if the ammunition stockpiles were to be accidentally or deliberately detonated.
+As nobody knows the state of the weapons stored in Cobasna for decades, given that the OSCE has not been granted access to monitor their condition, the probability, magnitude and consequences of an explosion are difficult to predict.